aimms/documentation/webui/bar-line-chart-widget.rst

 .. image:: images/BarLineChart_Contents.png
     :align: center

 The first identifier added will always be represented as the line in the chart.
 All the other identifiers added will be represented as bars.

+.. note:: If the first identifier's value is null or 0, the second identifier will be represented as the line, unless the display domain for the first identifier is 1 to display null or 0 values.

 In the Pivot tab of the options editor, one can specify how the data dimensions are to be organized in the chart.
 For example, if the Products index ``p`` is specified in the X-axis section and the ``<IDENTIFIER-SET>`` in the Grouped section then the resulting bar-line chart looks like in the illustration below: